jollyjerr/knowledge/math/discrete-structures/proofs.md

 Remember that you only need a single counterexample to prove universally quantified statements as false.
-A counterexample needs to satisfy all the hypotheses but contradict the conclusion.
+A counterexample needs to satisfy all the hypothesis but contradict the conclusion.

 ## Existential Proofs